jofas/blog/content/002-first-time-running/index.md

 much exactly eight years ago.
 I never enjoyed running when I did it more or less regularly back then.
 In order to become a better athlete, I did it anyway.
-As I am getting older while trying to be a healthy and happy individual, I decided to give running another chance.
+As I am getting older, while trying to be a healthy and happy individual, I decided to give running another chance.
 But my first try didn't go as planned and ended up being a completely ludicrous and painful endeavour.